fabric-testbed/information-model-utils/README.md

 ### Ralph REST
-Since Ralph presents information in the form of nested dictionaries, the library uses a trivial XPath-like syntax to map out properties it needs.
-For example, a model name of a server can be found as `results/0.model.category.name`, meaning 'results' dictionary, then take the first element of the list (index 0), then follow dictionary hierarchy ['model']['category']['name'].
+Since Ralph presents information in the form of nested dictionaries, the library uses a [PyJQ](https://pypi.org/project/pyjq/) to map the necessary properties.
+For example, a model name of a server can be found as `.results[0].model.category.name`, meaning 'results' dictionary, then take the first element of the list (index 0), then follow dictionary hierarchy ['model']['category']['name'].
 It throws `RalphJSONError` if the indicated field cannot be found.
+Each class has its own map of fields that it can get from a JSON document.

+When needed more REST calls are made to additional URLs found in the initial document to determine the details of specific resource assets.

-It defines multiple classes of assets (all children of a base Asset class), each of which knows how to parse itself and its own possible subcomponents.
+The library defines multiple classes of assets (all children of a base Asset class), each of which knows how to parse itself and its own possible subcomponents.
 It also defines a class that helps invoke Ralph REST API.
 Thus getting information about a single worker can be done as simple as